 THE WARHOL PROJECT

 A professional artist introduces students to the art of Andy Warhol, his views on modern culture and technology, and his historical context.
 Students explore the various techniques and materials Warhol used, including photography, printmaking, graphic manipulation, and over-painting.
 They then create their own Warhol-style self-portraits.
 This project incorporates writing autobiographies.
-This program aligns with the national STEM initiatives.
+This program aligns with the national STEAM initiatives.